brianshumate/vaultron/examples/telemetry/visualizing-telemetry.md

 #### Example Vault Ops Dashboard JSON

-Import this as an initial dashboard (similar to one in the screenshot):
+Import this as an initial dashboard:

 ```
 {